-Becoming a work from home mom seems like the ideal situation for a mom who wants to bring home some bacon.
+Becoming a work at home mom seems like an ideal situation for a mom who wants to bring home some bacon.

 Here are some highlights from my conversation with Meg:

 - Schedules are very important to Meg as a work from home mom.
 Also, she believes (and I agree) that teaching kids to entertain themselves without always having to sing and dance for them is an important life skill.

 - She relegates her work time to when her kids are eating or when they have quiet time in the afternoon so she can be present as a mom during the day.